Sniper: Military history

-1543–1600

-Long range marksmanship occurred as early as the mid-sixteenth century.

-One example is the Ise-no-kami school of gunnery.
-It was founded by the Christian feudal lord of the Saiki Domain, Mori Takamasa (毛利高政, 1559–1628).
-Takamasa had aspired to become a marksman from a young age, and in his prime, he used up a 10-tan sailboat's worth of ammunition in just a few years, showing his considerable passion.
-He is said to have always told people, "You won't improve your skills unless you fire that much ammunition."
-During the battle of Ulsan Castle in Korea, he was a master of guns, firing at the enemy from a distance of seven cho (about 770 meters) with a 278 cm long "焔魔王 - Flaming Demon King" O-zutsu (Matchlock Cannon) throwing the enemy camp into confusion with his accurate shots.

 1701–1800

-Later "sharpshooting" or "sniping" became implemented in shooting terminology.

-For example: in the 1752 Appin Murder, Colin Roy Campbell of Glenure was shot in the back near Duror by an unknown sniper, most likely from within Clan Stewart of Appin, in retaliation for Campbell's role in an early version of the Highland Clearances; the mass eviction of Stewart clansmen and their replacement by members of Clan Campbell.

 Hunting terminology was quickly adapted to warfare by British soldiers.
 In a 1772 letter, a soldier described enemies firing very accurately:

 … in erecting our batteries, the people frequently play tricks, by putting a hat with a cockade in it on a spunge staff, which the enemy fire at and often hit, to the diversion of the soldiery, who humorously call it sniping, and watch the flash to return the fire.

-On 11 September 1777, during the Battle of Brandywine, British Captain Patrick Ferguson had a tall, distinguished American officer in his rifle's iron sights.
-Ferguson did not take the shot, as he considered shooting anyone in the back dishonourable.
-Only later, did Ferguson learn that George Washington had been on the battlefield that day.

-At the Battles of Saratoga, Morgan's Riflemen hid in the trees and used early model rifles to shoot senior British officers.
+At the Battles of Saratoga, Morgan's Riflemen positioned themselves in trees and used early model rifles to target senior British officers.
 Most notably, Timothy Murphy shot and killed General Simon Fraser of Balnain on 7 October 1777 at a distance of about 400 yards.

 In early 1800, Colonel Coote Manningham and Lieutenant-Colonel the Hon.
 William Stewart of the British Army proposed using what they had learned while leading light infantry to establish a special unit of marksmen.
 Subsequently raised as the "Experimental Corps of Riflemen", they were armed with the formidable Baker rifle rather than the inaccurate smoothbore muskets used by most troops at that time.
 Through the combination of a leather wad and tight grooves on the inside of the barrel (rifling), this weapon was far more accurate, though slower to load.
 On 25 August 1800, three companies, under the command of Stewart, spearheaded an amphibious landing at Ferrol, Spain.